Aetna reaches $120 million settlement over reimbursements

 Aetna said it will take a $78 million after-tax charge in the current quarter for the settlement, and that the charge will not affect operating earnings.
 It expects to pay for the settlement over the next one to two years.

+The settlement requires approval by U.S. District Judge Stanley Chesler in Newark, New Jersey.

-Patients and doctors accused Aetna of using databases once provided by Ingenix Inc, a unit of UnitedHealth Group Inc (UNH.N), to systematically underpay claims involving services and supplies from out-of-network providers.
+According to a court filing, the plaintiffs said Aetna improperly used databases provided by Ingenix Inc to systematically underpay claims involving services and supplies provided to members by out-of-network providers.

-The Hartford, Connecticut-based insurer was also challenged over how it calculated out-of-network reimbursement rates, and over its disclosures about those calculations.
+The litigation also challenged other methods by which the Hartford, Connecticut-based insurer calculated out-of-network reimbursement rates, as well as its disclosures for how it calculated those rates.

-In a joint court filing on Friday, the plaintiffs and Aetna said the accord was “adequate, fair and reasonable.”

-It would cover patients who used out-of-network providers from March 1, 2001 to the present, and cover out-of-network providers from June 3, 2003 to the present.
-The litigation began in July 2007.

-On January 13, 2009, UnitedHealth and Aetna agreed to stop using the Ingenix database and to help fund a new independent database to calculate rates, under agreements with then-New York Attorney General Andrew Cuomo, who is now the state’s governor.

-Two days later, UnitedHealth agreed to pay $350 million to settle lawsuits over its out-of-network reimbursements.

-In morning trading, Aetna shares were up 91 cents, or 2.1 percent, at $44.34 on the New York Stock Exchange.
+Shares of Aetna closed Thursday at $43.43 on the New York Stock Exchange.

 The case is In re: Aetna UCR Litigation, U.S. District Court, District of New Jersey, Nos.
 MDL-2020 and 07-03541.